Madame Tussauds: Origins

 By 1883, the restricted space and rising cost of the Baker Street site prompted her grandson Joseph Randall to commission construction of a building at the museum's current location on Marylebone Road.
 The new exhibition galleries were opened on 14 July 1884 and were a great success.
-But Randall had bought out his cousin Louisa's half share in the business in 1881, and that plus the building costs resulted in his having too little capital.
+But Randall had bought out his cousin Louisa's half-share in the business in 1881, and that plus the building costs resulted in his having too little capital.
 He formed a limited company in 1888 to attract fresh capital but it had to be dissolved after disagreements between the family shareholders.
-In February 1889 Tussaud's was sold to a group of businessmen, led by Edwin Josiah Poyser.
+In February 1889, Tussaud's was sold to a group of businessmen led by Edwin Josiah Poyser.
+Tussaud's great-grandson, John Theodore Tussaud, continued in his role as the museum's manager and chief artist.
 The first wax sculpture of a young Winston Churchill was made in 1908; a total of ten have been made since.
-The first overseas branch of Madame Tussauds was opened in Amsterdam in 1970.